The Extrinsic Primitive Torsion Problem: Relation to square tiled surfaces

-\begin{thm} The surface $U_4$ is an infinite area square tiled surface and is a torsion-free $5$-dimensional nipotent cover of the eierlegende Wollmilchsau. \end{thm}
+\begin{thm} The surface $U_4$ is an infinite area square tiled surface and is a torsion-free $5$-dimensional $2$-step nilpotent cover of the eierlegende Wollmilchsau. \end{thm}

 It is particularly interesting that $U_4$ is a geometrically natural example of an infinite nilpotent cover of a compact translation surface, because some methods are available to study the dynamics of the straight-line flow on such a surface; see for instance \cite{Conze09}.
-It is a consequence of \cite[Theorem G.3, Remark 4.1]{Hooper15} and $\GL(2,\Z)$-invariance of $U_4$ that: \begin{cor} There is a dense subset $E$ of the unit circle in $\R^2$ with Hausdorff dimension larger than $\frac{1}{2}$ so that for any $(u,v) \in E$ the straight-line flow determined by $(u,v)$ on $U_4$ is ergodic. \end{cor} As a consequence of the universality of $U_4$ it follows that the straight-line flow determined by each $(u,v) \in E$ is ergodic on each $4$-periodic square tiled surface.
+It is a consequence of \cite[Theorem G.3, Remark 4.1]{Hooper15} and $\GL(2,\Z)$-invariance of $U_4$ that: \begin{cor} There is a dense subset $E$ of the unit circle in $\R^2$ with Hausdorff dimension larger than $\frac{1}{2}$ such that for any $(u,v) \in E$ the straight-line flow determined by $(u,v)$ on $U_4$ is ergodic. \end{cor} As a consequence of the universality of $U_4$ it follows that the straight-line flow determined by each $(u,v) \in E$ is ergodic on each $4$-periodic square tiled surface.
 This motivates: \begin{ques} Is it the straight-line flow determined by $(u,v)$ ergodic on $U_4$ whenever $\frac{u}{v} \not \in \Q$? \end{ques} The kernels of the representations $\tilde \rho_k$ for odd $k \geq 5$ determine characteristic $k$-periodic origamis $O_k$ which are infinite free abelian covers of the Heisenberg origamis of Herrlich.
-The conclusions of Corollary \ref{cor:ergodicity} then hold for the surfaces $O_k$ and we similarly wonder Question \ref{q:ergodicity} in these cases.
+The conclusions of Corollary \ref{cor:ergodicity} then hold for the surfaces $O_k$ and we similarly wonder what the answer to Question \ref{q:ergodicity} would be in these cases.

-This paper shows that $P_k$ is infinite index in $F_2$ when $k \geq 4$ and it follows that for $k \geq 4$ the surface $U_k$ is infinite.
+This paper shows that $P_k$ is of infinite index in $F_2$ when $k \geq 4$ and it follows that for $k \geq 4$ the surface $U_k$ is infinite.
 Virtual nilpotence of $F_2/P_k$ is necessary to apply the \cite[Theorem G.3]{Hooper15} so an affirmative answer to Question \ref{q:extrinsic}(b) in a case of $r=2$ and $k \geq 5$ would extend Corollary \ref{cor:ergodicity} to cover the corresponding $U_k$.
+Even in the absence of this, the method of \S \ref{sect:representations} can be iterated to produce other characteristic multi-step nilpotent covers of compact square tiled surfaces when applied multiple times in the cases of $k \geq 5$ as with our construction of the representation $\tilde{\tilde \rho}_4 : F_2/P_4 \to \GL(9,\C)$.